FACN3/easyRep/README.md

 ### Goals :zap:
-- Allow users to report an enviromental hazard.
+- Allow users to report an enviromental hazard anonymously.
 - Allow users to see other reported hazards.
 - Allow user to track his/her own reports by creating an account.